Historical Contingencies Steer the Topology of Randomly Assembled Graphs: Choosing the initial .

 \section{Choosing the initial $\mathbb{G}$.}

 Our graph assembly requires combining graphs with at least 1 edge to allow the possibility of the resulting graph to be larger than the two merged graphs (e.g., consider the scenario with a singleton node graph $L_{\text{singleton}}$.
 Because merging two graphs requires $M \geq 1$, joining $L_{\text{singleton}}$ with any graph $R$ will always result in $R$).
 While the simplest such set of initial graphs would be two path graphs of two nodes each, this will always lead to a path graph of three nodes before complexifying further, hence we initialize our algorithm with two path graphs, of three nodes and two nodes respectively.
+We anticipate future work could consider optimization of this initial set to sample different ensembles of assembled graphs